Travel to developing countriesCholera; Dengue fever; Traveler's diarrhea; Malaria; Schistosomiasis; Typhoid; Yellow fever; Zika

 Chikungunya is caused by a Togaviridae virus transmitted by infected Aedes species mosquitoes.
 Symptoms usually begin 4 to 8 days after being bitten.
 The illness begins with fever followed by muscle and joint pain, headache, and rash.
 Most people recover within a week, but severe joint pain and fatigue can persist for several months.
 Treatment focuses on relief of symptoms.
 A person who gets chikungunya is protected from future infections.

-There is no vaccine available for chikungunya.
+There is no vaccine or treatment available for chikungunya.
 Follow insect protection precautions including wearing DEET insect repellant.

 Chikungunya is present in many regions throughout the world, including Africa, Asia, and Indian sub-continent.
 In 2013, the first Western Hemisphere chikungunya cases were identified in Saint Martin.
 Since then, chikungunya has become widespread throughout the Caribbean region.